 Interesting Construction of Choquequirao

 Regarding the architectural construction of the archaeological site, there is evidence of a change in the construction material and, to a lesser extent, a variation in the design.
-These changes can be seen in the variation in the use of lithic material (schist) for construction; the highest quality schist (with little mica) is used in the earliest buildings, while lower quality schist (with little mica) is used on a larger scale for the construction of walls and enclosures that are incorporated into the structures already designed and the structures already designed.
+We can see these changes in the variation of lithic material (schist) used for construction.
+The highest quality schist (with little mica) was used in the earliest buildings, while builders used lower quality schist (with more mica) on a larger scale for constructing walls and enclosures that were incorporated into the existing structures.

 History